Byzantine-Resilient Population Protocols: Introduction

-\paragraph*{Techniques:} Our protocols are based on dividing the execution steps of the nodes into three distinct phases: cancellation, duplication, and termination.
-Although our high-level approach may look similar to~\cite{berenbrink2018population}, those protocols were not inherently designed to tolerate Byzantine faults, and they may return the wrong outcome in the presence of faulty nodes.
-Here, we adapt the concept of phases to design Byzantine-resilient protocols.
+{\bf Techniques and novelty:} Our first two protocols are based on dividing the execution steps of the nodes into three distinct phases: cancellation, duplication, and resolution.
+Although this high-level approach may look similar to~\cite{berenbrink2018population}, our implementations of the phases are substantially different, as the previous protocols were not inherently designed to tolerate Byzantine faults and thus may return the wrong outcome in the presence of faulty nodes.

-The main idea is that during the cancellation phase the nodes with opposite non-empty values become empty in exchanges, while in the duplication phase the surviving non-empty nodes clone their values on the empty nodes.
+Our main idea of the cancellation phase is that the nodes participating in an exchange and having opposite values become {\em empty}, holding no value.
+On the other hand, in our implementation of the duplication phase, the non-empty nodes (holding value $A$ or $B$) clone their values on the empty nodes.
 This has the effect of amplifying (doubling) the difference $d$ between the tallies of the two values.
-By repeating this a logarithmic number of times, the difference $d$ of the tallies becomes eventually linear.
-At this point, the nodes attempt to make a decision in the termination phase by deciding the value that is sampled the most.
+By repeating this a logarithmic number of times, the difference $d$ of the tallies becomes linear eventually.
+At that point, the nodes attempt to make a decision in the resolution phase by deciding the value that is sampled the most.
 The duration of each phase is a poly-logarithmic number of parallel steps, giving a poly-logarithmic overall time.

-With the Byzantine adversary several things can go wrong during this process.
+With the Byzantine adversary, several things can go wrong during this process.
 During the cancellation phase, the Byzantine adversary may attempt to cancel values of the majority, decreasing the difference of tallies $d$ and possibly converting the minority value to a majority.
 During the duplication phase, the Byzantine adversary could try to clone values of the minority, again having the same negative effect as in the cancellation phase.